WICG/direct-sockets/docs/explainer.md

 Thus connections to a loopback address (`127.0.0.0/8`, `::1/128`), a private network address (`10.0.0.0/8`, `172.16.0.0/12`, `192.168.0.0/16`, `fc00::/7`) or a link-local address (`169.254.0.0/16`, `fe80::/10`) will fail unless a raw IP address is entered by the user.

+An exception will be hostnames ending with ".local" - these are resolved using [mDNS](https://tools.ietf.org/html/rfc6762).

 ### Threat